 The M-1 visa is a nonimmigrant visa for international students who wish to pursue a course of study that is not principally academic in nature.
 Spouses and dependents of M-1 students are classified as M-2 non-immigrants.

 NOTE: The M-1 category contains restrictions on employment, maintenance of status, transfer, and extension of stay that are not present in the F-1* category.
 Also, there are many fewer M-1 than F-1 students* overall.
 Unfamiliarity with the M-1 status on the part of US Consulates, Customs & Border Protection (CBP) and other agencies can cause various errors that impact the M-1 student.
-Be sure that any documents and stamps that you receive (visa, I-94 card, entry stamps) are marked as “M-1”.
+Be sure that any documents and stamps that you receive (visa, your Electronic I94 Card, entry stamps) are marked as “M-1”.